app

 Example

-await sos.management.app.upgrade('http://example.com/apps/ApplicationName.zip')
+await sos.management.app.upgrade('https://cdn.your-cms.com/app/tizen/2.10.1/landscape');

 upgrade(baseUrl, version)

-does the same as upgrade(version, baseUrl)
+The upgrade(baseUrl, version) does the same as upgrade(version, baseUrl).

 upgrade(baseUrl: string, version: string): Promise<void>;